urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 +++
-title = "The value of Urbit address space (2 of 3)" date = 2020-04-13
+title = "The Value of Urbit Address Space (2 of 3)" date = 2020-04-13
 description = "Scarcity, utility, liquidity, and network effect."
 [extra]